q-m/q-m.github.io/_posts/2024-02-06-making-sense-of-nuxt-data.md

 image: /assets/nuxt-green.png
 ---
-To be able to quantify how supermarkets help society to eat healthily and sustainably, we need to what is on the shelves.
+To be able to quantify how supermarkets help society to eat healthily and sustainably, we need to know what is on the shelves.
 Sometimes we need to go into the shops and look at the physical products, but more often we can collect data online.